dyno-might/dyno-might.github.io/_posts/2020-12-15-some-real-data-on-a-DIY-box-fan-air-purifier.md

 This was unexpected.
 I thought the tape would help, but I wouldn't have been surprised if it hurt instead.
 Instead, there's basically no difference at all.
 I don't know enough about fluid dynamics to even speculate about what's happening here, so I won't try.

 There could be some weird quirk in how I ran this experiment.
 This doesn't necessarily mean that all the advice to tape around the filter is *wrong*.
-However, I've never seen any experriments that show taping helps either.
+However, I've never seen any experiments that show taping helps either.

 ## Thoughts